-The follow-up release, issued in 1999, found Anouk incorporating ska into the first single, "R U Kiddin' Me," as well as exploring hip-hop and funk on tracks like "The Dark" and "Don't."
+Her follow-up album, 1999's Urban Solitude, found Anouk incorporating ska into the first single, "R U Kiddin' Me," as well as exploring hip-hop and funk on tracks like "The Dark" and "Don't."
 It too was hugely successful in the Netherlands, although not as well-received across the Continent.
-In addition to strong sales, garnered the singer two more Edison Awards.
-In 2001, Anouk released Lost Tracks, a collection of unreleased material that had been culled together.
-It secured Anouk's position as one of the highest-profile musicians in The Netherlands, giving her yet another chart-topping album.
+In addition to strong sales at home, it garnered the singer two more Edison Awards.
+In 2001, Anouk released Lost Tracks, a collection of unreleased material.
+It secured Anouk's position as one of the highest-profile musicians in the Netherlands, giving her yet another chart-topping album.
 Her 2002 release, Graduated Fool, was a hard rock album, while 2004's Hotel New York was much softer and featured two Top Ten Dutch singles, "Girl" and "Lost."
 The rest of her albums of the 2000s -- including Who's Your Momma? from 2007 and For Bitter or for Worse from 2009 -- were reliable chart-toppers: all featured multiple Top Ten singles, and all went at least double-platinum.